Madison-Morgan/Alarm-System/README.md

 ![Dragon 12 Microcontroller](https://github.com/mmorg031/Alarm-System/blob/master/68HC12%20Dragon%2012%20Microcontroller.png)

-1. LCD Display
+1. LCD Display:
 Displays messages to User about the status of temperature, the status of the alarm , and the configuration and verification of pin

-2. 7 Segment Display
+2. 7 Segment Display:
 Displays pin entered on keypad (3)

-3. Alarm with Lock & Unlock Feature
+3. Alarm with Lock & Unlock Feature:
 A siren will play if the system is armed, the system is triggered, and the entered pin is incorrect.
 You may shut the siren off when the correct pin is entered.

-4. Keypad for PIN
+4. Keypad for PIN:
 A keypad exists to create and configure a security code/pin, as well as verify that code/pin when the alarm is triggered to disarm the system.

-5. Temperature Monitor
+5. Temperature Monitor:
 A thermometer exists on the board and the temperature is displayed on the LCD screen when the system is armed/disarmed